skifli/skifli.github.io/README.md

 ### Features

-- [ ] Add a mechanism that tracks page chanes, and so if a 404 does happen then the log can be shown to the user to help me debug what happened.
+- [ ] Add a mechanism that tracks page changes, and so if a 404 does happen then the log can be shown to the user to help me debug what happened.